Antonio-Parada/100-days-of-code/start_100_days.md

 Description: Code the game of Tetris starting from the Tetrominoes to the game interface.
 A web app is better as it will let you play from anywhere.
 For additional challenge try to implement a simple HTML and JavaScript version without any additional frameworks or libraries to help.
 Suggested Language: JavaScript, HTML
 Suggested Frameworks/Tools:
-Status: [ ] In Progress
+Status: [x] Completed
-Notes: Started project, created directory and README.
+Notes: Implemented basic Tetris game logic including tetromino movement, rotation, collision detection, line clearing, and scoring.

 #### Chess AI
 Description: Now that you have most likely built the chess game, build an AI that you can play against.
 For inspiration look into the examples provided.
 The challenge here is to make an AI that is fast enough to play against.
 Most simple AIs for chess are just really slow (take about a minute or more for a move).
 Make your chess engine interface with other programs such via the [Universal Chess Interface](https://en.wikipedia.org/wiki/Universal_Chess_Interface).
 Then you can test it out against other bots/players online.
 Suggested Language: Python, JavaScript
 Suggested Frameworks/Tools: Chessboard.js (JavaScript)
-Status: [ ] To Do
+Status: [ ] In Progress
-Notes:
+Notes: Started project, created directory and README.

 #### Snake AI
 Description: Build a simple snake AI that plays snake.
 For an added challenge, generate random maps and then train your AI to play in any random map that you generate.